You must try these kitchen sponge alternatives. Why? Because kitchen sponges are absolutely disgusting!

 My mom makes coconut oil ever so often.
 Sometimes, she’ll get brown coconuts with the husk still attached.
 When that happens, she would strip the fibers and use it to wash her dishes.

 One coconut gives her enough fiber to last many months.
 To clean the fibers, she rinses and air dries them.
-She also pops them in boiling water.
-And when they’re really worn, she adds them to the garden.
-They are great and, if you remember the study mentioned with the tawashi scrubber, coconut fibers have antimicrobial properties!
+Sometimes she pops them in boiling water.
+And when they’re really worn, she’ll add them to the garden soil (the fibers are great for growing orchids too).
+And, if you remember the study mentioned with the tawashi scrubber, coconut fibers have antimicrobial properties!

 What kitchen sponge alternatives do you use?
 What’s your favorite?